Liturgies

 Meetings

-Approximately 3 times a year in St Patrick’s Parish Centre.
+2 times a year in St Patrick’s Pastoral Centre.

 Role of the Committee

-1 Make parishioners aware of the existence of the Down & Connor Child protection policy and Procedures.
-Link to Down and Connor Child Protection Policy and Procedures booklet
+1 Make parishioners aware of the existence of the Down & Connor Child protection and safeguarding Vulnerable Adults policy and Procedures.

-2 Identify parish activities which involve children and young people.
+2 Identify parish activities which involve children and young people or vulnerable adults and which need to comply with the D&C Safeguarding Policy & Procedures.

-4 Arrange for adults who are responsible for parish run children’s activities, to participate in the required child protection information session, which is a necessary part of our on-going care and support for parish volunteers.
+4 Arrange for adults who are responsible for parish run children’s and or vulnerable adult’s activities, to participate in the required protection information session, which is a necessary part of our on-going care and support for parish volunteers.

-5 Ensure that all staff and volunteers, who work with children and young people, are vetted as required by current legislation.
+5 Ensure that all staff and volunteers, who work with children and young people and or vulnerable adults, are vetted as required by current legislation.

-6 Guide and assist parish activity groups, in the recruitment and selection of parish volunteers, ensuring that ‘best practice’ is implemented.
+6 Guide and assist parish activity groups, where necessary, in the recruitment and selection of staff and volunteers, ensuring that ‘best practice’ is implemented.

 7 Ensure that parish activities have a code of conduct for their activity.